deepakrajv/deep_country_code_picker/README.md

 dependencies:
   deep_country_code_picker:
 ```
-Import DeepRoute in files that it will be used:
+Import `CountryCodePicker` in files that it will be used:
 ```dart
 import 'package:deep_country_code_picker/deep_country_code_picker.dart';
 ```